senotrusov/rubymq/README.md

 RubyMQ
 ======

-Ruby message-oriented middleware - messaging application framework and store-and-forward messaging server.
+Ruby message-oriented middleware - a messaging application framework and a store-and-forward messaging server.

 Currently obsolete in favor of Redis as a messaging server.